-Many vegetable gardeners are unfamiliar with Jerusalem artichoke plants or they may be more familiar with their other common name, sunchoke.
-They are native to North America and have nothing in common with the artichokes found in your local grocery.
+Many vegetable gardeners are unfamiliar with Jerusalem artichoke plants, although they may know them by their common name, sunchoke.
+Jerusalem artichokes are native to North America and have nothing in common with the artichokes found in your local grocery.
 Nothing’s easier than planting a Jerusalem artichoke, other than growing them, which is even easier.

 If you live in the northern two thirds of the United States or somewhere with the same climate, you should give them a try.
-But beware; once you find Jerusalem artichokes growing in your garden, you’ll have a hard time changing your mind!
+But beware; once you have Jerusalem artichokes growing in your garden, you’ll have a hard time changing your mind!

 Jerusalem Artichoke Plants

 Jerusalem artichoke plants (Helianthus tuberous) are perennial relatives of the sunflower.
 The edible portions are the fat, misshapen tubers that grow below ground.
 Tubers are dug in the fall.
 They can be cooked like a potato, either fried, baked or boiled, or eaten raw with a flavor and crunch similar to water chestnuts.

 If you or someone you care about happens to be diabetic, learning how to grow a Jerusalem artichoke can be a labor of love.
-Rather than carbohydrate, their tubers contain inulin that breaks down during digestion into fructose, which is tolerable and preferable to glucose.
+Rather than carbohydrates, the tubers contain inulin that breaks down during digestion into fructose, which is preferable to glucose.

-Jerusalem artichoke plants can grow six feet high and are covered with two inch flowers in late August and September.
+Jerusalem artichoke plants can grow 6 feet high and are covered with 2-inch flowers in late August and September.
 The flowers are a bright and cheerful yellow.
-The leaves are about three inches wide and four to eight inches long.
+The leaves are about 3 inches wide and 4 to 8 inches long.

 Much more difficult than learning how to grow a Jerusalem artichoke is learning where to find one.
 Most garden centers don’t carry them, but many catalogs do.
 Or you can use my personal preference and try planting Jerusalem artichokes you’ve purchased at the grocery store!